 About Kalid Azad

-I worked as a program manager at Microsoft after college, have several projects (such as InstaCalc, a real-time, shareable calculator and ContestMachine (Y Combinator) and currently do software development for MindTouch.
+After college I spent a few years at Microsoft as a program manager, worked on several projects (such as InstaCalc, a real-time, shareable calculator and ContestMachine (Y Combinator)) and currently do software development for MindTouch.
 Feel free to ping me at email@example.com.
 I’ve done a few interviews and am happy to answer questions.
+I’m still figuring out my path to lifelong learning, and it’s been a fun ride so far.

 Note For Students/Educators